sanishaukhale/VEABGoa/README.md

 This project is configured for deployment to GitHub Pages via a GitHub Actions workflow (`.github/workflows/deploy.yml`).

 *   **Repository Name:** Ensure `basePath` in `next.config.ts`, and `NEXT_PUBLIC_BASE_PATH` in `.github/workflows/deploy.yml` are correctly set to your GitHub repository name (e.g., `/your-repo-name`).
 If your repository is named `VEABGoa`, these should be `/VEABGoa`.
-*   **GitHub Secrets:** Configure the Firebase environment variables (from `src/.env.local.example`, **excluding** `NEXT_PUBLIC_BASE_PATH` which is set directly in the workflow) as GitHub Secrets in your repository settings (Settings > Secrets and variables > Actions).
+*   **GitHub Secrets:** Configure the Firebase environment variables (matching those in `.env.local.example`, **excluding** `NEXT_PUBLIC_BASE_PATH` which is set directly in the workflow) as GitHub Secrets in your repository settings (Settings > Secrets and variables > Actions).
 The workflow uses these secrets during the build process.
 The `NEXT_PUBLIC_BASE_PATH` is set directly in the workflow file.
 *   **Limitations:**
     *   Firebase Authentication will work client-side (users can log in).
-    *   Server Actions (used for the contact form, admin article submission, and admin project submission) **will not fully work** on GitHub Pages.
-The site will simulate success for these forms after login, but no data will be saved to Firestore from the static site.
-The admin panel access control itself (login) is client-side and will function.
+    *   The contact form, admin article submission, and admin project submission will attempt client-side writes to Firestore.
+These rely on Firestore security rules and client-side Firebase initialization.
+If Firebase is not correctly configured with valid credentials accessible to the client build, these operations may fail silently or show simulated success.
     *   News, events, and projects will be static content generated at build time (unless fetched client-side, which is the current setup for the "Coming Soon" pages).

 ### Other Hosting (e.g., Vercel, Netlify, Firebase Hosting)

-For full functionality, including Server Actions and proper backend database interactions, deploy to a platform that supports Next.js Node.js runtime.
+For full functionality, including robust backend database interactions if client-side writes are not desired, deploy to a platform that supports Next.js Node.js runtime.
 *   You'll need to configure environment variables on your chosen hosting platform.
 *   `next.config.ts` may need adjustments (e.g., removing `output: 'export'`, `basePath` if not needed for the hosting provider).